sinha16rishabh/mcafed/README.md

 Danish Murmu (MCA/10016/19)

 disclaimer:
-We were not able to host multiple pages so only login in page works
+We were not able to host multiple pages so only login in page works. i have attached screenshots of working pages in the repository.